pokkyy/Default-Risk-Segmentation/README.md

 - Low risk: probability < 0.60
 - High risk: probability ≥ 0.60

-The findings showcase that a majority of those at a higher risk of default are women, those with a univeristy education, and married individuals.
+The findings showcase that a majority of those at a higher risk of default are women, those with a university education, and married individuals.

 # 🔑 Key Takeaways
 - Repayment behavior is the most important driver of default risk.